Last Updated: September 9, 2021

 5. AR is shifting more to industrial use.

-Although most people were first introduced to AR via gaming, AR stats for 2020 reveal that AR companies are tilting towards working on industrial applications (65%) rather than customer software.
+Most people already know about AR via gaming.
+However, AR stats for 2021 reveal that AR companies are tilting towards industrial applications (65%) rather than custom software.

 7. AR use will experience growth in the educational sector.

 The augmented reality in education statistics indicate that AR technology was found to be incredibly useful to students with disabilities, largely because of its interactive nature.
 AR can scan educational materials, thus providing resources to students.